aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 ### Specify Credentials Programmatically
 `config.LoadDefaultConfig` allows you to provide an explicit [aws.CredentialProvider]({{< apiref "aws#CredentialsProvider" >}}) when loading the shared configuration sources.
-To pass an explicity credential provider when loading shared configuration use [config.WithCredentialsProvider]({{< apiref "config#WithCredentialsProvider" >}}).
+To pass an explicit credential provider when loading shared configuration use [config.WithCredentialsProvider]({{< apiref "config#WithCredentialsProvider" >}}).
 For example, if `customProvider` references an instance of `aws.CredentialProvider` implementation, it can be passed during configuration loading like so: